cwru-robotics/cwru_robotics_autoinstall_scripts/README.md

 It is also possible to use an autoinstall script directly from the GitHub repository:

-> `autoinstall 'ds=nocloud-net;s=https://raw.githubusercontent.com/cwru-robotics/cwru_robotics_autoinstall_scripts/<linux_name>/<install_type>/;h=<new_hostname>'`
+> `autoinstall 'ds=nocloud-net;s=https://cwru-robotics.github.io/cwru_robotics_autoinstall_scripts/<linux_name>/<install_type>/;h=<new_hostname>'`

 ### Failed Attempt

 If the installation shows a menu to select the language for the installation, the autoinstallation has failed.
 Before trying again review the logs.

 While the language selection option is still up, press CTRL+ALT+F2.
-This switches to a second virtual termina and a command prompt should come up.
+This switches to a second virtual terminal and a command prompt should come up.
 Review the error log for the cloud-init autoinstallation with the following command: `less /var/log/cloud-init.log`.
 Look through the file for references to the `meta-data` file downloaded from the URL above.
 That file is downloaded first.
 If it is not there, the problem is with contacting the server holding the files (GitHub).
 If it is there, check just after it to verify that the `user-data` file was downloaded successfully.
 If they are both downloaded, that indicates the problem is with the `user-data` file.
 It would be unusual for `meta-data` to have downloaded successfully and `user-data` to have failed.

 It may be necessary to review the syslog as well: `less /var/log/syslog`.
 The kernel command line parameters can be found in this file.
 Check to see that the autoinstall line shown above is complete and accurate in this file.